FAIRmat-NFDI/nomad-parser-python-workflow-definition/README.md

 2.  **Upload:** Create a new upload and drop the example files (e.g., files in `tests/data/data_export/`).
 3.  **Visual Verification:**
     * **Graph View:** Open the Workflow entry.
 You should see a simplified graph where utility nodes are hidden.
-    * **Data Links:** Click on a compute node.
+    * **Data Links:** To test this feature, we can use the mock simulation directories zipped in the above test data directory.
+Click on a compute node.
 If the `working_directory` contains output files, NOMAD will navigate you to that specific file entry.